testscope-io/testscope-io.github.io/collaborated-testing.md

 ## 1. You will be prevented to test a scenario that is already assigned to other

-The first scenario here is already assigned to `foo@testscope.io`
+The first scenario here is assigned to `foo@testscope.io`

 <img src="/assets/collaborated-testing/1.png" style="width:100%"/>